skadio/explorateur/README.md

-# XXX
+# Explorateur

-XXX is a research library written in Python for ..
+Explorateur is a library written in Python to solve problems that require some sort of search

-XXX follows a scikit-learn style public interface, adheres to [PEP-8 standards](https://www.python.org/dev/peps/pep-0008/), and is tested heavily.
+Explorateur follows a scikit-learn style public interface, adheres to [PEP-8 standards](https://www.python.org/dev/peps/pep-0008/), and is tested heavily.

 Documentation is available at